excal-foley/iobroker-blockly-custom/README.md

 2. Execute ./build.py

-   *this add all js-files from './', './blocks' and './blocks/msg' an merge it to javascript.admin/tab.html and Sandbox*
+   *this take all js-file-path from './', './blocks' and './blocks/msg' an links it to javascript.admin/tab.html and Sandbox*

 3. Restart system to confirm settings